 Take note of these points in order to avoid any unnecessary expenses:

-1. Hire a Professional Development Team: Hiring a professional development team can ensure that the app is developed to the highest standards, which can reduce the cost of maintenance and support.
+1. Hire a Professional Development Team: Seeking the help of an experienced development team can ensure that the app is developed to the highest standards, which can reduce the cost of maintenance and support.

 2. Choose the Right Development Platform: Choosing the right development platform can reduce the overall cost of developing an eCommerce app.
 A hybrid or web app can be less expensive than a native app, but it’ll also have some limitations in terms of UI/UX and functionality compared to native apps.